 Date Written: August 27, 2020

 The law regulates some of society’s most significant relationships through status.
-Yet social and legal changes can diminish a status’s effectiveness or importance.
+Yet social and legal changes can diminish a status’s effectiveness and importance.
 The debates surrounding worker classification and nonmarital relationship recognition provide two pressing examples.
 By some estimates, over one quarter of all U.S. workers are part of the gig economy.
 If these gig workers are classified as employees, many rights will flow to them by virtue of that status; if they are instead classified as independent contractors, they get almost none of them.
 This binary approach exists in the family law context as well.
-Over 35 million adults are in committed nonmarital relationships marked by some combination of intimacy, property sharing, cohabitation, and joint childrearing.
+Over 35 million adults are in committed nonmarital relationships marked by some combination of physical or emotional intimacy, property sharing, cohabitation, and shared childrearing.
 But the law will treat the overwhelming majority of them as single, meaning that unlike spouses, they will find themselves without legal protections and subsidies throughout the relationship and at its end.
-The problem in both contexts is lack of fit between status regimes and emerging social realities.
+The problem in both contexts is a mismatch between established statuses and emerging social realities.

 Keywords: employment, marriage, independent contractor, cohabitation, nonmarriage, nonmarital relationships, status